companje/Sanyo-MBC-550-555-experiments/tixyboot.asm/README.md

-# TIXYBOOT.ASM
+# TIXY.BOOT
-tixyboot.asm by Rick Companje, 2021-2022, MIT licence.
+tixy.boot by Rick Companje, 2021-2022, MIT licence.

 A tribute to Martin Kleppe's beautiful https://tixy.land as well as a tribute to the Sanyo MBC-550/555 PC (1984) which forced me to be creative with code since 1994.